 It is being more challenging than I expected to find feedback on it when members at specialised groups like AGU and NOAA kept silent without agreement or disagreement.

-In the last year 2016 it has been refreshing and encouraging to finally start finding feedback and positive comments.
-Reaching same conclusions from different points of view is what strengthens the validity of any approach to discuss and implement new ideas in atmospheric and climatic assessments.
+In the last year 2016 new studies started reaching same conclusions from different points of view strengthening the validity of my approach to discuss and implement new ideas in atmospheric and climatic assessments.

 When it is claimed that there is an absence of ideas exploring connections between data, atmospheric dynamics and climatic shifts, I am just trying to offer those connections which I have found on my research and hours of analyses (follow this link to see those posts with DOI published at ResearchGate and this link with the Timeline and Framework of all publications in this blog)

 It is evident that in today’s time, information and communication are key elements playing a big role in the evolution of our societies.
 But also, it has allowed to become a frequent situation to use access to information and communication as a form of segregation.
 Official and unofficial channels (social media) are full of clashes between postures and agendas, fighting to be big players in the “lead teams”, and keeping others doing research from the bench.